Remember the time before we had them?

 Our prepaid paradise

-Currently, we have 2 smartphones and a laptop, all on prepaid.
+Currently, we have 2 smartphones on pre-paid plans.

 Snoopin’ for savings